smazzin/elevateheating/content/heating.md

 ### Heating Installation

-Whether you’re looking to install a new furnace or heat pump, we can help.
-Our team of HVAC experts will help you choose the right system for your home and budget.
-We’ll also make sure it’s installed correctly so you can enjoy years of reliable heating.
+If it’s time to replace your old heating system, our team of experts can assist you in selecting a new system that fits your specific needs and budget.
+We will handle all aspects of the installation, from sizing and selecting the appropriate equipment to ensuring that your new heating system is installed correctly and efficiently.

 ### Heating Repair